Whale Rider: Awards

+Legacy

+Whale Rider has been pointed to have presumably influenced Walt Disney Animation Studios' animated film Moana which also involved Rachel House as a voice actress.
+Niki Caro later directed the 2020 Disney film Mulan.

 Documentaries

 New Zealand filmmaker Jonathan Brough made the documentary film Riding the Wave: The Whale Rider Story, as well as short documentary clips about Whale Rider, to accompany the DVD.

 Soundtrack

 The film contains music by Lisa Gerrard, released on the album Whalerider on 7 July 2003.

 Other songs heard in the film include: